stephen-bunn/prompt-toolkit-action-completer/docs/source/getting-started.rst

 Note, that we don't do anything clever when casting this value.
 If you request us to cast the parameter to an :class:`int` and the string contains alpha characters, it will fail with the traditional :class:`ValueError`.
-To avoid this sittuation, continue reading on through to handling parameter validation.
+To avoid this situation, continue reading on through to handling parameter validation.

 Parameter Validation